jtlabsio/gu/readme.md

 ## Compatibility

-This was developed on Linux, but it should theoretically work on Windows and Mac OS as well (though this hasn't been tested as of this release).
+This application is designed to work on MacOS, Linux and Windows.

 ## Notes